JerrodTWillSNHU/CS499ePortfolio/README.md

 I selected this project because I remember having fun in this course as well as being very challenged.
 In completing this course, I remember feeling very accomplished.
 The specifics of this project I would like to highlight the color scheme of the pyramid, as well as the even shape and angles of it all.
 In the improvements I’ve changed from a color scheme to a texture, increased the size of the Pyramid, and added a rotation to the Pyramid on a axis.

-I met the objectives I planned on meeting, except for adding in a light above the Pyramid.
-It was taking a long time to create, and I kept coming up with the wrong answers.
-This was something I remember struggling in the course with, so instead I changed the background color to lighten things up.
-The project is as complete as I want it to be now, so the next step is getting approval and adding it to my ePortfolio.

 What I learned from this enhancement is I really enjoyed designing 3D objects during that particular course.
 I also learned that just because it has been a while since I worked with a specific language that it is kind of like riding a bike in the sense that it comes back to me.
 The challenges I faced were adding in the light, which is why I didn’t go with it.
 I felt as though I made enough enhancements that I didn’t need to add the light and I am happy with the outcome.

 # **Old 3D Pyramid**